qiaodq/learngit/readme.txt

-git has a mutable index called stage git tracks changes of files git add one two create a new branch is quick git add to dev
+git has a mutable index called stage git tracks changes of files git add one two create a new branch is quick add simple git add to dev